EmpaEconversion/aurora-biologic/README.md

 ## Overview
 `aurora-biologic` provides a standalone Python API and command line interface (CLI) to control Biologic cyclers.

-It is designed and tested on MPG2 cyclers using EC-lab 11.52.
+It is designed and tested on MPG2 cyclers using EC-lab 11.52 and 11.61.

 ## Features
 - CLI and Python API